A Generative Model for Texture Synthesis based on Optimal Transport between Feature Distributions: Introduction

-Alternative techniques to train generative convolutional neural network (CNN) also took profit from the OT framework (\emph{e.g.} Sliced-Wasserstein distance in the latent space of auto-encoder \cite{kolouri2018sliced}).
-Although achieving state-of-the art performance, GANs suffer from some limitations.
-To begin with, GANs require to optimize a discriminative network, which makes the process unstable and requires a large number of additional parameters \cite{goodfellow2014gan,mescheder2018training}.
-However the dual formulation of Wasserstein-1 distances allows to restrict to 1-Lipschitz discriminative networks.
-Different strategies has thus been proposed to enforce such a constraint (\emph{e.g.} weight clipping or gradient penalty \cite{gulrajani2017improved}), thus only approximating the true Wasserstein-1 distance.
-In \cite{chen2019gradual}, the optimisation of the Wasserstein distance in WGAN is driven by the semi-discrete formulation of OT between the discrete distribution of training images and the density of generated images.
-Finally, we note that the OT approach in Generative Networks is mainly considered for comparing distributions of generated images and not for prescribing statistics on a single synthesized image.
+Building on these ideas, adversarial models have been proposed for texture synthesis from a single example~\cite{bergmann2017learning} or for feed-forward synthesis of general images~\cite{shaham2019singan}.
+Although achieving convincing performance on synthesis problems, the main limitation of GAN or WGAN is that they require to optimize a discriminative network, which makes the process unstable and requires a large number of additional parameters~\cite{goodfellow2014gan,mescheder2018training}.
+In the case of WGAN, the discriminative network is theoretically related to the dual formulation of the Wasserstein-1 distance, and thus should represent a 1-Lipschitz mapping.
+Different strategies have thus been proposed to enforce such a constraint (\emph{e.g.} weight clipping or gradient penalty~\cite{gulrajani2017improved}), thus only approximating the true Wasserstein-1 distance.
+Another strategy adopted by the authors of~\cite{seguy2018large} is to rely on regularized optimal transport, which leads to an unconstrained dual problem.
+However, this new dual problem involves two dual variables that must be parameterized by two different neural networks, which leads to a non-convex problem with twice more variables.
+In contrast, in~\cite{chen2019gradual}, the optimization of the Wasserstein distance in WGAN is driven by the semi-discrete formulation of OT between the discrete distribution of training images and the density of generated images.
+This has the benefit of keeping a convex formulation for the OT dual problem which stabilizes training~\cite{Houdard_ssvm21}, while not being specific to the $L^1$ cost.
+In the following we will adopt the same approach than~\cite{chen2019gradual,Houdard_ssvm21} to approximate the solution of OT, but we will include it in a more general framework able to learn a generative network.
+In addition, the OT distances will be used not to compare distributions of generated images but rather to constrain the feature distribution of synthesized images.

-\paragraph{Contributions} In this context, we propose to use OT to constrain the patch distribution of the synthesized image to be close to the one of a unique example image.
-By proposing a formulation that directly handles the patches of the generated image, our work implicitly addresses the aforementioned limitations of patch-based methods (aggregation, multi-scale optimization, and statistical control).
-The main contributions are (i) A new and versatile framework for image synthesis from a single example using multi-scale patch statistics and optimal transport; (ii) The computation of the gradient in the discrete and semi-discrete settings used to derive stable algorithms for image synthesis and generative network training from a single example; (iii) Application of the proposed framework for image optimization and generative network for texture synthesis and inpainting.